Users and Roles

 Element Permissions - Workspaces

 A user needs to be granted access to one or more workspaces.
-The user can not access any resources outside of his workspace(s).
+The user can not access any resources outside his workspace(s).

 The user permissions on element basis are summed up as follows:

-- view: element can be opened
+- view: this element (and potential child elements) can be opened

 - create: new child elements can be created (does not exist for assets)

-- delete: element can be deleted
+- delete: this element (and potential child elements) can be deleted

-- versions: versions tab available
+- versions: the

-- properties: properties tab available and can be managed
+propertiestab is available and can be managed

-An individual user is granted access to all defined workspaces for any role they incorporate.
+Individual users are granted access to all defined workspaces for any role they incorporate.
 In addition to that, users can have their own workspaces.
 These are added to the permissions granted by roles.

 For example, a role